serokell/blog-posts/Introduction to Free Monads/article.md

     ```

 2. Using a free monad, define a monad for a `String`-keyed, `String`-valued key-value store.
-    The store must support two commands, assuming the store monad is called `Store`,
+    The store must support two commands, assuming the store monad is called `Store`:

     ```haskell
     type Key = String